 LCRR Technical Assistance

 The Virginia Department of Health Office of Drinking Water is offering free technical assistance related to the requirements due by October 16, 2024.
-The technical assistance provider is TruePani, Inc. All waterworks in Virginia are welcome to inquire about assistance but priority will be given to waterworks serving 100 customers and less.
-Technical assistance topics include:
+The technical assistance provider is TruePani, Inc. Technical assistance topics include:

 - Guidance for Inventory